HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 The median web page has 2 unsized images and 10% of mobile pages have at least 26 unsized images.

-Having any unsized images on the page can be a liability for CLS, but the most important factor is the size of the image.
+Having any unsized images on the page can be a liability for CLS, but perhaps a more important factor is the size of the image.
 Large images contribute to bigger layout shifts, which make CLS worse.

 {{ figure_markup(
   image="unsized-image-height.png",